Kale

 Pro Tip

-Raw in salads (after massaging with oil and acid to reduce bitterness)
+Raw in salads (massaged with lemon and oil to reduce bitterness)

 Storage